dbehdrnr0202/NLP_project/README.md

 - used Langchain to summarize some documents(.docx, .txt, .pdf)
 - make metadata DataFrame .csv file to save file summary
 - classify Documents by using metadata DataFrame .csv file
+  - classify by NBoW / LSTM model
   - can make copy or just move files